AbhijeetKrishnan/sokoban-solvability-predictor/README.md

 * Jordi Domènech's entire Sokoban collection ([link](https://sokoban-jd.blogspot.com/p/all-my-sokoban-collections.html))

-All levels were either originally in, or were modified to fit the level description format described in the [Sokoban Wiki](http://www.sokobano.de/wiki/index.php?title=Level_format).
+All levels were either originally in, or were modified to fit, the level description format described in the [Sokoban Wiki](http://www.sokobano.de/wiki/index.php?title=Level_format).
 Levels were padded with walls to fit a $50 \times 50$ grid.
 The input to the model is thus a $50 \times 50 \times 7$ tensor (the tile types are one-hot encoded)